-The District's investments consist of certificates of deposit and the SBA Florida PRIME external investment pool.
-Certificates of deposit are held to maturity and are nonparticipating interest-earning investment contracts, which are valued at cost plus accrued interest per Section I50: Investments of the GASB Codification.
+The District's investments consists of the SBA Florida PRIME external investment pool.
 The SBA Florida PRIME investment pool meets all of the specified criteria in Section I50: Investments of the GASB Codification to qualify to elect to measure their investments at amortized cost.
 Accordingly, the fair value of the District's position in the pool is equal to the value of pooled shares.